Clare Horne

 Pickles on the farm.

-I live on a farm outside Nashville with my dog Pickles, my dog Winnie, and my cat Maxine.
-It's where most of the real work happens, honestly, before I ever have a client.
 I plant things out there constantly.
 Right now I've got a color palette I've been watching since last spring to see how it shifts from May through October.
 I've designed and built a gate system twice because the first version wasn't right.
-I have three areas — and counting — dedicated to natural swimming pond garden spaces.
+I have three areas (and counting), dedicated to natural swimming pond garden spaces.
 I probably have more experiments going than I do finished spaces, and I'm fine with that.
-Because by the time something ends up in your design, I've already lived with it.
-I already know what works and what I'd never do again.
+Things fail out here.
+They die, and I learn why.
+Other things I watch for a full year before I decide whether they've earned a place in someone else's garden.
+By the time something ends up in your design, I've already lived with it.
 Nothing in your garden is a guess.